Frequently Asked Questions | ePAY

 What kinds of updates does StatusCast send?

 StatusCast may send updates about system maintenance, product enhancements, industry news, outages, and funding delays.
-Messages are sent according to the user roles your organization assigns.
+Messages are sent based on the user roles your organization assigns.

 ePAY Security and PCI Compliance